silverstripe/github-issue-search-client/README.md

 ## Deploy

 The project is published to [Now](https://zeit.co/now).
-To do this you will need to have the Now CLI installed, and be logged in.
+To do this you will need to have the Now CLI installed, be logged in, part of the SilverStripe team, and have the team configured in your profile.
+For access to the team, contact internally.

 ```
+# Login if necessary
+now login

+# Switch to SilverStripe Ltd team
+now teams switch silverstripeltd

+# Ship it!
 now
 ```